charlessslim/Flight-Satisfaction-Predictor/README.md

 ## 📝 License

 This project is for educational purposes.
+AI has been extensively used for its completion.

 ---